 For students who hold a bachelor’s degree, but not a BSN.

-For students who hold an MS degree in Nursing (MSN) or Doctor of Nursing Practice (DNP).
+For students who hold an MS degree in Nursing (MSN).
 Three certificates are available for Pediatric Nurse Practitioner (PNP) study:

 The Primary Care Certificate prepares graduates to sit for the Pediatric Primary Care PNP certification exam.